smastrom/react-email-autocomplete/README.md

 <br />

-## :globe_with_meridians: Internationalization
+## :globe_with_meridians: Localization

-It is great to display the suggestions according to the [user's locale](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/language). **React Bella Email** includes a very simple hook that does exactly that.
+It is great to display different suggestions according to [user's locale](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/language). **React Bella Email** includes a very simple hook to do exactly that.

-**1 - Create an object and define lists for each browser locale:**
+**1 - Create an object to define the lists for each browser locale:**

 ```js
 export const lists = {